JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 # **[Official Exam Guide](https://training.resources.awscloud.com/get-certified-machine-learning-specialty/aws-certified-machine-learning-specialty-exam-guide )**

+This is a summarized version of the most important topics derived from the official exam guide.
+Here we follow step by step each key word from the document and bring a high level description and definition for each of them.

 ## Domain 1: Data Engineering

 Identify and compare storage mediums, classes and data sources.
 Know the difference between data engineering concepts such as data lakes, batch load vs streaming data.